IBM/credit-risk-analysis-with-cognos-analytics-and-watson-studio/README.md

   ![start-notebook](doc/source/images/start-notebook.png)

 * The second cell of the notebook should be labeled as a `@hidden_cell`.
-This is where will load in our Cognos Analytics `csv` file.
+This is where we will load in our Cognos Analytics `CSV` file.

   >**Note**: This cell is marked as a `@hidden_cell` because it will contain sensitive credentials.